 What should we do now?
 Should we keep it this way?

 Unfortunately, if we do this, we will be penalized.

-We must think something to add with this answer.
+We must think about something to add to this answer.

 Let’s look at the picture again.
 Can you spot the highest and the lowest point of the picture?